gopuraman/gopu-raman/README.md

 #mini project
-This is the repo for Stepin mini  project program.
+This is the repo for Stepin mini project.

 |Code inspector| cpp check | Unit test | GIT inspector |
 |--------------|-----------|-----------|---------------|